Heart specialist covering all aspects of heart disease / cardiology including general cardiology, coronary angiography and coronary intervention.

 As well as being an experienced interventional cardiologist, Dr Clarke also has extensive general cardiology experience.
 She has developed and introduced Papworth Direct which is a rapid access diagnostic service in the NHS sector and she has tailored diagnostic pathways to ensure appropriate tests are performed for early diagnosis and onward passage to treatment.

 Dr Clarke is a member of several advisory boards for the cardiovascular industry and is also the Book Editor for Cardiology News, a cardiology journal.
+She is editor for Education in "Heart", an international peer reviewed journal.

 All this work extends into Dr Clarke’s private practice where she consults for all aspects of general cardiology (including chest pain, murmurs and valvular disease, palpitation, dizziness and blackout, shortness of breath, heart failure and hypertension or high blood pressure).
 Dr Clarke undertakes coronary angiography and interventional cardiology as described above.